-From connected dashboards to built-in auto pilot, today's cars are fitted with some of the most advanced tech we've ever seen.
-But, of course, not everyone can afford to splurge on a brand-new automobile.
-To that end, we've listed our favorite gadgets and accessories — many of which are seeing significant discounts ahead of Black Friday and Cyber Monday — that will help turn your current clunker into a high-tech ride.
-We’ve also thrown a few well non-commuting related gifts into the mix that the car lover in your life is sure to appreciate.
+Today's cars are fitted with some of the most advanced tech we've ever seen, from connected dashboards to built-in auto pilot.
+However, not everyone can afford to splurge on a brand-new automobile.
+To that end, we've listed our favorite gadgets and accessories that will help turn your current clunker into something a bit more high tech.
+We’ve also thrown a few non-commuting related gifts into the mix that the car lover in your life is sure to appreciate.

 Anker Roav Bolt